KathishKumaran/python-learning/README.md

+# Phython

+> Python is a popular programming language.It is used for:

+* web development (server-side),
+* software development,
+* mathematics,
+* system scripting.

+## Uses
+* Python can be used on a server to create web applications.
+* Python can be used alongside software to create workflows.
+* Python can connect to database systems.
+It can also read and modify files.
+* Python can be used to handle big data and perform complex mathematics.
+* Python can be used for rapid prototyping, or for production-ready software development.
+* Python works on different platforms (Windows, Mac, Linux etc).
+* Python has syntax that allows developers to write programs with fewer lines than some other programming languages.
+* Python runs on an interpreter system, meaning that code can be executed as soon as it is written.
+This means that prototyping can be very quick.
+* Python can be treated in a procedural way, an object-oriented way or a functional way.

+## Installing Python in ubuntu:

+> 	In recent versions of Ubuntu, we already have python3.
+We can check by opening the terminal and type python3 and press enter.
+Then we can see three arrows which are waiting for us to write the python code.

+## REPL:
+* R - Read
+* E - Evaluate
+* P - Print
+* L - Loop

+## Significant Whitespaces:
+* Requires readable code
+* No clutter
+* Human and computer can’t get out of sync

+## Printing in python2 and python3:
+> For printing in python2 , parentheses are not required but in python3, parentheses are required.

+### Example:
+* In python2, print “Hello”
+* In python3, print(“Hello”)

+## Using Standard Library:
+### Import keyword:
+* The basic form of importing a module is simply the import keyword followed by the space and module name.
+* Syntax: import module_name
+* For Example: import math
+* Syntax:module_name.attribute_name
+* For Example: math.sqrt(81)
+* If we don't know what are the functions available in the math module then we can use help() or help(module_name).

+## Scalar Types:
+* Int 		- arbitrary precision integer(whole numbers)
+* Float 		- 64-bit floating point numbers(fractions)
+* None type 	- null object
+* Bool 		- logical values (true or false)

 # String
 * Can be enclosed in a single quotes or double quotes.
 * \ (backslash) can used to escape single quotes